AlmaLinux/raspberry-pi/README.md

 [![asciicast](https://asciinema.org/a/423622.svg)](https://asciinema.org/a/423622)

-**Step 1**: Use `dnf groupinstall gnome-desktop`, this will install just `Gnome GUI` bare bone, you may have to install additional packages for as you need.
+**Step 1**: Use `dnf groupinstall gnome-desktop`, this will install just `Gnome GUI` barebone, you may have to install additional packages for as you need.
 Use `dnf groupinstall "Server with GUI"`, comes with GUI and server utils.

 **Step 2**: `systemctl set-default graphical`